nodejs/node-gyp/README.md

 ```

 Note that in versions of npm before v11 it was possible to use the prefix `npm_config_` for
-environement variables.
+environment variables.
 This was deprecated in npm@11 and will be removed in npm@12 so it
-is recommened to convert your environment variables to the above format.
+is recommended to convert your environment variables to the above format.

 ### `npm` configuration for npm versions before v9